The Long Path Back:

 First of all, a great peace that is breaking down, a great international power that has unified the world in language, customs, ideologies, religion, art, and technology, and then at a certain point, thanks to its own ungovernable complexity, collapses.
 It collapses because the “barbarians” are pressing at its borders; these barbarians are not necessarily uncultivated, but they are bringing new customs, new views of the world.
 (12)

 This model indeed covers an enormous amount of medievalist fiction, from Robert Bresson’s severe and elliptical Lancelot du lac (1974) to Robert Zemeckis’ digitally animated spectacular, Beowulf (2007).
 But the deepest point of Eco’s argument is that this world-scenario model is not simply an attempt (successful or otherwise, authentic or otherwise) to imagine the past; it also serves the needs of the present – consciously or unconsciously, or both.
-A clear example which resurfaced on DVD after nearly four decades of invisibility is the remarkable A Walk with Love and Death (1969), an adaptation of Hans Koningsberger’s pop-medievalist novel that director John Huston offered as a transparent allegory of youth in the turbulent 1960s – all the way down to the resolutely non-historical gestures and manners of his teenage stars, Anjelica Huston and Assaf Dayan (there are echoes, in this casting, of Bresson’s use of Florence Delay in Procès de Jeanne d’arc – or, before that, Otto Preminger’s choice of Jean Seberg to play the same part in Saint Joan ).
+A clear example which resurfaced on DVD after nearly four decades of invisibility is the remarkable A Walk with Love and Death (1969), an adaptation of Hans Koningsberger’s pop-medievalist novel that director John Huston offered as a transparent allegory of youth in the turbulent 1960s – all the way down to the resolutely non-historical gestures and manners of his teenage and young adult stars, respectively Anjelica Huston and Assaf (Assi) Dayan (there are echoes, in this casting, of Bresson’s use of Florence Delay in Procès de Jeanne d’arc – or, before that, Otto Preminger’s choice of Jean Seberg to play the same part in Saint Joan ).

 The argument is more complexly illustrated in the discussion of Japan’s medievalism – and its mediations in fiction and film – by Dudley Andrew and Carole Cavanaugh in their book on Sanshô dayû (Sansho the Bailiff).
 (13) Their analysis distinguishes three historical levels: firstly, the thousand-year-old medieval Japanese legend which poses, in the tale of Sansho, the basic scenario of a family torn apart and (partly) reunited, within the broader social context of a time of crisis, wars and displacement of people; secondly, Mori Ôgai’s retelling and “cultural revival” of the tale; and thirdly, Kenji Mizoguchi’s classic 1954 film version.
 Arguing against the imaginary phantom of Japanese tradition, unchanging through time, which has bewitched so many Western commentators, Andrew and Cavanaugh discern the distinct political gestures performed by Ôgai and Mizoguchi through their respective art practices: for the former, the Sansho story offers a platform for a Neo-Confucian appeal to the need for return to military order and hierarchy (the barbarian element in this telling belongs to what is progressive and modern); while for the latter, what is at stake is a “new individualist humanism” that is precisely anti-Confucian, and directed towards the post World War II reconstruction of Japanese society.
 Where Ôgai presents a fairy tale, Mizoguchi crafts a bleak “cosmic tragedy”.
 And one can only dream of the version that Terrence Malick has workshopped in a theatrical setting and contemplated bringing to the screen …